-It might look, taste and even sound flashy, but the true beauty of the Moscow Mule cocktail lies in its simplicity.
-Master the recipe and find out more about its history – it might even surprise you...
+It might look, taste and even sound flashy, but the true beauty of the Moscow Mule cocktail lies in its complete simplicity; with only 3 ingredients; lime, vodka and ginger beer.
+Master the recipe here and find out more about its history and origins – you might be surprised..

 Moscow Mule ingredients

 (Makes 1 cocktail)

 - Ginger beer (just fill that glass right up)

 For the vodka, we’d recommend the OG, Smirnoff.
 Or if you prefer, Absolut works just as well.
 The ginger beer should be just that – beer.
 But if you have to switch it up with ginger ale instead, it wouldn’t be the end of the world.

 And it goes without saying, freshly squeezed lime juice is always better than than the bottled stuff.

 Or, if you are feeling particularly adventurous, you could even make your own ginger beer.

 Start building your vodka ginger beer cocktail by pouring a scoop of ice cubes in your copper Moscow Mule mug.
 We’re pretty traditional about our cocktails here at EBS, so we think these cups well worth investing in.

 But why do you need one?
 Well, copper is an excellent conductor of heat, and a copper mug will keep your Moscow Mules perfectly chilled as you sip it.
 Mystery solved.